When things change

 Transferring your pension

-Leaving your pension scheme occurs when you leave your employer, if you decide to opt out or stop making contributions, for example.
+Leaving your pension scheme occurs when, for example you leave your employer, if you decide to opt out or stop making contributions.
 If you leave your pension scheme, the benefits you’ve built up still belong to you.
-You have the option to leave them where they are or to transfer them to another pension scheme.
+You normally have the option to leave them where they are or to transfer them to another pension scheme.

 If you leave your pension scheme, you do not lose the benefits you have built up.
 They continue to belong to you and you have several options for what to do with them.
 Your scheme administrator or pension provider should tell you which options apply to you.

 Most schemes will allow you to transfer your pension pot to another pension scheme, which could be a new employer’s workplace pension scheme, a personal pension scheme, a self-invested personal pension (SIPP) or a stakeholder pension (SHP) scheme.

 You don't have to decide straight away – you can generally transfer at any time up a year before the date that you are expected to start drawing retirement benefits.
 In some cases, it's also possible to transfer to a new pension provider after you have started to draw retirement benefits.

 - Moving abroad

 If you're a member of a defined benefits pension scheme, and the value of your benefits is more than £30,000, you will need to take advice from an independent financial adviser to check that the transfer value you are offered represents good value and that the transfer is in your interests - you may be giving up guaranteed pension benefits, especially if you're transferring to a defined contribution pension scheme.